PRESS ROOM - Why are Parents Confused?

 - Parents don’t understand how much to expect of young children, and don’t comprehend how differently young children think from older children and adults.

-- Parents feel that their young child’s views are just as important as theirs.
+- Parents feel that their child’s views are just as important as theirs.
 But in reality, parents know better than their children.

 - Parents feel that their child’s feelings are important and theirs aren’t.

 - Parents don’t know what rules to have and how to deal with their children’s limit-testing and resistance.
+Its very different for preschoolers than for elementary school kids.

 |